Overview of Kansas Colleges & Schools

 There are eight public 4-year state universities and colleges in Kansas.
 These four-year institutions predominantly offer bachelor's or higher level programs and some may even include research facilities.
 See a state-wide list of the state universities and colleges in Kansas.

 Private Universities & Colleges

-In Kansas there are twenty-nine accredited private four-year colleges.
+In Kansas there are twenty-four accredited private four-year colleges.
 Similar to public schools, private colleges and universities offer bachelor's or higher level programs and research opportunities, although they usually have smaller classes and higher tuition.
 Compare admission requirements and tuition details for private colleges in Kansas.

 Community colleges are public institutions that offer low cost, high quality education for residents throughout the state.
 These schools offer 2-year programs that grant associate degrees or offer training courses in specialized trades.
 Kansas" Community colleges also are the number one transfer-out programs available for four-year colleges and universities.
 Learn more and compare community colleges in Kansas.

 Bible & Christian Colleges

 Bible and Christian colleges generally provide specialized undergraduate education with a focus on religious or biblical study.
 There are approximately twenty such colleges in Kansas located throughout the state.
 See a full list of Christian colleges in Kansas along with program and tuition information.